axtk/react-store/README.md

 The store keys can also be collected within a single enum or a constant object.

+### `Store` and `ImmutableStore`

+These are the two classes representing stores included in this package.

+`Store` is a lightweight store that stores data chunks as they are, and implies that data chunks that have been passed to a store or retrieved from it should be handled as read-only to avoid changes in the store state without notifying its listeners.

+`ImmutableStore` is a less lightweight store that maintains immutability of its internal state, receives and returns mutation-safe data chunks, and performs additional data processing under the hood for that purpose.

 # Server-side rendering (SSR)

 While rendering server-side, it can be convenient to pass pre-filled stores to the application, so that the components were rendered according to the store data: